 Feeling overwhelmed with everything there is to do and see in CDMX?
 Consider taking a tour, and letting someone else guide you around the city!

 There are so many amazing tours available, but here are a few that caught my eye:

 - Short on time?
 Consider taking a hop on, hop off bus tour ... you'll cover all the major sights in a short amount of time.

 - Take a guided tour of the city's major sites, including the Zócalo, National Palace, Chapultepec Park, and Museum of Anthropology.

 - Explore the colorful, artsy side of the city on a tour covering Frida Kahlo's house, Coyoacán, Xochimilco, and UNAM.

 - Spend a night on the town visiting a cantina, seeing a Lucha Libre show, and listening to mariachi music in Plaza Garibaldi.

-- Visit five Mexico City markets and sample street food along the way.
+- Visit five of the city's amazing markets (tianguis) and sample street food along the way.